beaybeto/Libft/README.md

 ```
  - **Itoa**.
 Converts an integer to a null-terminated string.
 Returns the pointer to the string.

 The minimum value of an int is : -2147483648, which would occupy 12 bytes (including the sign and null).
 THERE IS ALWAYS A SMALLER MINIMUM INT, THAN THE MAXIMUM, BECAUSE OF THE SIGN.
-THEREFORE, IT IS NECESSARY TO CAST WITH AN UNSIGNED INT.
+THEREFORE, IT IS NECESSARY TO CAST WITH AN *UNSIGNED INT*.
 ```
 char *ft_itoa(int n)
 ```